JavierNIS/Scripts/README.md

 * <a href="https://www.gnu.org/software/bash/"><img src="images/terminal_bash.png" height="20" width="20"></a>

 >[!NOTE]
->You can use any scripting language, I will use bash, but I plan on learning others as time goes on.
+>You can use any scripting language, but for my scripts I use bash and I plan on using python or lua.
 Other scripting languages will be added as they get used.

 ### List of scripts
 <!-- A humble start -->